freenas/freenas-docs/userguide/storage.rst

 The Storage section of the graphical interface allows configuration of these options:

-* :ref:`Volumes` creates and manages storage volumes.
+* :ref:`Volumes` create and manage storage volumes.

-* :ref:`Periodic Snapshot Tasks` schedules automatic creation of filesystem snapshots.
+* :ref:`Periodic Snapshot Tasks` schedule automatic creation of filesystem snapshots.

 * :ref:`Replication Tasks` automate the replication of snapshots to a remote system.

-* :ref:`Resilver Priority` controls the priority of resilvers.
+* :ref:`Resilver Priority` control the priority of resilvers.

-* :ref:`Scrubs` schedules scrubs as part of ongoing disk maintenance.
+* :ref:`Scrubs` schedule scrubs as part of ongoing disk maintenance.

-* :ref:`Snapshots` manages local snapshots.
+* :ref:`Snapshots` manage local snapshots.

-* :ref:`VMware-Snapshot` coordinates ZFS snapshots with a VMware datastore.
+* :ref:`VMware-Snapshot` coordinate OpenZFS snapshots with a VMware datastore.